CRITICAL RESEARCH AND SCHOLARSHIP IN NORTH AFRICA

 Supporting Critical Research and Strengthening Scholarly Capacity in Algeria, Libya, and Tunisia

-Implemented by the Centre d’Études Maghrébines à Tunis (CEMAT) and the Centre d’Études Maghrébines en Algérie (CEMA), with generous support from the Carnegie Corporation of New York, this project highlights state-of-the art research by North African scholars.
+Implemented by the Centre d’Études Maghrébines à Tunis (CEMAT), the Centre d’Études Maghrébines en Algérie (CEMA), and the Council of American Overseas Research Centers (CAORC), with generous support from the Carnegie Corporation of New York through a grant to CAORC, this project highlights state-of-the art research by North African scholars.

 Working with an established network of North African universities and research institutions, CEMA and CEMAT have hosted five in-house research teams on critical themes (see below) designed and directed by North African scholars.
-As of summer 2019, two workshops have been held – in Tunis and Oran – with a third planned for September 2019.
+Workshops have been held in Tunis in November 2018, Oran in April 2019, and the third in Tunis in September 2019.